lynnfaraday/aresmush.com/_root/fs3/fs3.3/basics.md

 * **Action Skills** represent training/knowledge in areas that are likely to come up in action/conflict situations during the game.
 * **Background Skills** are ancillary skills (such as hobbies and professions) that are important to your character, but not related to the central game action.
 * **Languages** are the languages that your character can speak and/or read.
+* **Advantages** are an optional section that some games will use to represent things a character has that are not skills - resources, rank, connections, etc.

 When conflicts arise, you can make an **Ability Roll** with virtual dice to determine the result.
 Ability Rolls use a "count successes" system like nWoD or Shadowrun 4 where you roll a bunch of dice against a fixed target number and count how many of the dice are "successes".
 For more details see [Conflict Resolution](/fs3/fs3-3/conflict).